 Doesn’t this take more time out of your day?

-My experience is that it dramatically adds to your prep time for your food and I am already used to making a lot of food from scratch.
+My experience is that it dramatically adds to prep time for food, and I am already used to making a lot of food from scratch.
 I seem to be spending all of my spare time researching, planning and prepping food (sprouting, dehydrating, chopping, marinating) out of necessity.
-If I didn’t, I wouldn’t have more than a green juice or green smoothie at each meal [which isn’t all bad!].
+If I didn’t, I wouldn’t have more than a green juice or green smoothie at each meal [which might be okay, if it wasn’t just for me].

 There is light at the end of this tunnel.
-I realise that I am learning many unfamiliar techniques and food combinations at the moment.
+I am learning many unfamiliar techniques and food combinations at the moment.
 Once these become routine, it will take me less thought, time and effort to prepare a meal.
 For now, each dish is a shiny new adventure.

-As Rawfood Karen says, while you may need to take more time to prepare your food, the energy you will have as a result of going raw will give you the motivation to keep it going.
+As Rawfood Karen (Karen Bartz) told me: while you may need to take more time to prepare your food, the energy you will have as a result of going raw will give you the motivation to keep it going.

 What will you do after the 4 weeks is over?